Contact Information:

 - As part of the study, the City held open houses where the public gave input about the needs of the Allentown community and commented on the proposed truck route alternatives.

-- Using the 2016 study as a starting point, the City will now prepare an environmental impact statement (EIS) which will take a more in-depth look at the truck route options identified in the 2016 study, and update the study’s findings to include today’s conditions, improved project understanding, and additional community input.
+- Winter 2023 – Using the 2016 study as a starting point, the City began preparing an environmental impact statement (EIS) which takes a more in-depth look at the truck route options identified in the 2016 study, updating that study’s findings to include current conditions, improved project understanding, and additional community input.

 - November 2023 – the City Council selected three truck route alternatives to be studied in the Draft Environmental Impact Statement (DEIS).